FPS

 data-fps sets the composition default. --fps overrides it at render time.
 Total frames are duration * fps.

-data-width and data-height define the HTML canvas. --width and --height override the output size.
+data-width and data-height define the HTML canvas. --width and --height override the output size at render time.

 .mp4 uses H.264 for broad compatibility. .webm uses VP9 and is useful for browser-native workflows.